Strengthening Your Clients’ Benefits Packages with Pet Insurance

 1. Enhances talent acquisition and retention

-Businesses can extend their pet-friendly stance by establishing pet owner clubs, hosting pet-friendly company events, providing pet-related corporate swag, or donating and matching employee donations to local animal rescue organizations.
+Businesses can build on that by creating pet owner communities, hosting pet-friendly events, offering pet-related company perks, or matching employee donations to local animal rescue organizations.
+These programs develop a people-first culture that employees notice and remember.

-By partnering with a professional employer organization (PEO) like ExtensisHR, you can offer your clients affordable access to top-rated pet insurance plans, as well as other voluntary benefits, including:
+By working with a professional employer organization (PEO) like ExtensisHR, you can offer clients affordable access to top-rated pet insurance plans alongside a full suite of voluntary benefits, including:

-- Supplemental health insurance, including accident, life, critical illness, and hospital indemnity insurance
+- Supplemental health insurance, including accident, life, critical illness, and hospital indemnity coverage

 - Financial and legal advisement programs